SECRET-GUEST/Layer-one/README.md

 Useful for **3D artists** who have to modelize with **layers** on software who are not giving this possibility, like **metahuman** from **unreal engine**, or else.
 Also for pc gamers who would like to reproduce people in game, but also for science, for improving other projects.

+!
+THE SCRIPT IS MADE FOR WINDOWS 10 USERS !
+I'm using pywin32 for clicthrough so if you're a **Linux** or **Mac** user you will need to adjust the code for your system gl hf.

 ```
 ___ _  _ ___ ____ ____ _ ____ _